grascovit/newsletter-sender/README.md

 bundle install
 ```

-Run `bundle exec figaro install`, copy the content from `config/application.yml.example` file to `config/application.yml` and fill the required data.
+Create a `config/application.yml` file, copy the content from `config/application.yml.example` file to it and fill the values.

 After this, execute the following steps:
 ```shell